AdeebaRafi/EEG_Classification_BCI/README.md

 EEG (Electroencephalography) is a way to record the brain’s electrical activity using electrodes placed on the scalp.

 Think of it like tiny microphones placed on your head that “listen” to your brain’s signals.
-These signals look like waves, and different wave patterns represent different mental activities such as moving your hand, imagining a movement, or even sleeping.
+These signals resemble waves, and different wave patterns correspond to various mental activities, such as moving your hand, imagining a movement, or even sleeping.

 ## Dataset: ##